officialrajdeepsingh/contact-form-with-action/README.md

 gh repo clone officialrajdeepsingh/contact-form-with-action
 ```

-Install the node package in React Re-render:
+Install the node package in your repository:

 ```bash
 npm install